In 1998, God called Apostle Hodge to start Word of Life Fellowship Church along with his wife Teralyn “Terry” Hodge.

 Last year when Hurricane Irma came through, Word of Life stepped forward to get supplies to migrant workers, and this year when Hurricane Michael hit the Panhandle, they were front and center.

-“Believe me, we’ve reached out to a lot of people, churches and unfortunately they are too busy building churches, and that’s a sad thing,” Rev. Robinson said.
+“Believe me, we’ve reached out to a lot of people, churches, and unfortunately, they are too busy building churches, and that’s a sad thing,” Rev. Robinson said.
 “You can count on Word of Life for being an extension of God’s arm.”

 Guest speaker for the evening was Dr. William Glover, senior pastor of Mt.
 Hermon Ministries, Inc. in Ft.
 Myers.
 He anchored his sermon on 2 Corinthians 4:7, calling Pastor Hodge a depository of wealth and treasure.

-“There is treasure in this vessel,” he said.
+“There is a treasure in this vessel,” he said.
 “Over 20 years, he’s been able–out of his depository–to deposit in the lives of everybody in this room.”

 Pastor Hodge ended the evening thanking all those who have helped him become the man he is today, singling out his wife by calling her the “best gift God has ever given me,” and his late mother and grandmother for instilling the Word of God in him.